 Safety first: The best kids trackers

 It's IP65 water resistant, available in yellow, pink, blue and dark grey with cute DokiWatch charms available to customise it and lots of watch face wallpapers too.
-This is suitable for 6–12 year-olds.
+This is suitable for 6–12 year-olds, and will release, the company says, at the end of March.

 No grown ups allowed